jrosen48/utk-homepage/content/about-source.md

 ### Peer-Reviewed Conference Presentations

 \hangindent=2em
+Schmidt, J. A., Rosenberg, J. M., & Beymer, P. N. (August, 2019). *Sources of Variability in Engagement: Exploring Situational, Personal, and Classroom Influences*.
+Poster presented at the annual meeting of the American Psychological Association, Chicago, IL.

+\hangindent=2em
 Greenhalgh, S. P., Huang, K., & Rosenberg, J. M. (2019, October).
 Understanding gaming communities and exploring learning opportunities: A computational grounded theory approach.
 Paper to be presented at the meeting of the Association for Educational Communications and Technology International Convention, Las Vegas, NV.

 \hangindent=2em